 It is critical for families to have their basic physical needs met.
 Focusing on long-term solutions to problems is difficult for people who are hungry or do not have adequate clothing.
 We lend a hand up, not a hand out, so that families and individuals may maintain self-sufficiency while they get back on their feet.
 We provide a self- service food pantry so that individuals and families can choose their own food.
 This allows people to take ownership of their meals and nutrition while also respecting cultural diversity in the diet.
 We provide school clothing to children whose families cannot provide adequate clothing.
 We occasionally provide clothing vouchers to adults for use at our Thrift Store but more often refer adults to other local agencies who specialize in providing adult clothing.
 William Temple House provides hygiene items to individuals and families when these items are available.
 Prescription medication vouchers are available on a case-by-case basis as funding is available.
 William Temple House frequently hosts a dental van to provide emergency care.
 Dental van days vary.
-Care is generally provided to the first eight individuals who sign in for the service on a day the van is onsite.

 Emergency social services are available at William Temple House’s Hoyt Street location: